vivianknee/FastPages/_posts/2022-09-07-codeorg-quiz.md

 <img src ="https://github.com/vivianknee/FastPages/blob/master/images/finalscore.PNG?raw=true" width="400" height="270">

+The error that I was getting was that no matter how many incorrect attempts I made during testing, the final text always said 0.
+I then identified that the problem lied in the block "var = attempts + 1".
+Somehow this block was not adding anything to the number of attempts causing it to always remain at 0.

+But why?

+I started searching google for the error as well as javascript syntax.

 ## Step 1: Planning
 First I decided on the content of my quiz: Are you smarter than a 5th grader?
 This theme is inspired by the popular game "Are you smarter than a 5th grader?"
 It consists of simple questions testing the range of your knowledge.